 What’s that have to do with web design?

 A lot, actually.

-According to the mere exposure effect theory, it’s better that your web design is similar to others in your market.
+According to the mere exposure effect theory, your web design is better than others in your market.
 You can make it your own by making it even more simple than the others.

 And, the push to move web design standards to become the industry baseline only strengthens the argument.

 RELATED POST: Crafting the Perfect UI Design for Your Website

 5. Standardize The Buttons Throughout Your Entire Web Design

 Speaking of web design standards, the buttons on your website should be standardized sitewide.
 Again, this is for consistency, which users respond positively to.
 But in addition to that, it also aids in usability and functionality.

 Use the same color button for all the buttons on your site.
 Especially actionable buttons like “Add To Cart,” “Signup,” “Checkout,” and so forth.
 Keeping these the same throughout the site makes it easier for users to identify where they need to click.